Guy Henly

-Background
+Personal life

 When Henly was only 7 years old he developed a brain tumour which affected the right side of his body, including his vision.
 He has Right Hemi-paresis which falls under the category of cerebral palsy.
 He enjoys playing tennis and once said his greatest moment was beating the national No. 1 ranked ID tennis player.
-He works as an IT Administrator in Sydney.
-He lives in Sydney, NSW.

 Sporting career

 Henly wanted to pursue a career in tennis for athletes with a disability but was not eligible as only wheelchair tennis was supported at the Paralympic Games and he decided that wasn't for him.
 He went to the Australian Paralympic Committee's Toyota Talent Search Program where he was introduced to discus and shot put.
 Within 8 months he had competed in his first international event.
 He started competing in athletics in 2010.
 He was hoping to make the 2012 London Paralympic Games but narrowly missed out.